sodadata/docs/soda-sql/example-test-valid.md

 <br />
 <br />

 Another way to test data for validity is to use the `valid_format` column configuration key.
 The data engineer can identify valid data using the `valid_format` column configuration key on the text column that contains customer_id values.
 The test ensures that all customer identifiers are in `uuid` format.
-(Note that `valid_format` only works with columns using [data type]({% link soda/supported-data-types.md %}) text, *not* date or number.)
+(Note that `valid_format` only works with columns using [data type]({% link soda/supported-data-types.md %}) TEXT, *not* date or number.)

 Scan YAML: